-With his unique skills and experience, Associate Professor David Wiesenfeld is currently the director of The Head and Neck Tumour Stream at The Victorian Comprehensive Cancer Centre.
+With his unique skills and experience, Professor David Wiesenfeld is currently the director of The Head and Neck Tumour Stream at The Victorian Comprehensive Cancer Centre.
 He has also held senior clinical appointments at The Royal Melbourne Hospital, as well as the University of Melbourne.
 He has also been appointed visiting professor positions at universities in Bristol, Texas, Nebraska and Cleveland.

-When it comes to publications, Associate Professor David Wiesenfeld has considerable experience.
+When it comes to publications, Professor David Wiesenfeld has considerable experience.
 In fact, he has published more than 70 articles in scientific literature and has also contributed to four textbooks.

 Ready to make an appointment?
 Please don’t hesitate to get in touch.